 For Which Application Resistance Grounding Suitable?

-The resistance grounding is the most suitable when it is a must to limit the earth fault current to the equipment’s full load current.
-We know, equipment life affects by the rise in temperature.
+Resistance grounding is the most suitable when it is necessary to limit the earth fault current to the equipment’s full load current.
+We know equipment life is affected by the rise in temperature.
 The large current flowing through the equipment causes temperature rise.
 Therefore, resistance grounding is a good method to limit the current to the equipment’s safe current rating.

 Now, we take an example to understand the concept of resistance grounding.

-A piece of electrical equipment rated at 11 kV has its full load current capacity of 1200 amperes.
+A piece of electrical equipment rated at 11 kV has a full load current capacity of 1200 amperes.

 Case-1 – When there is no resistance grounding